#

 TimeSpan? insertTime = null)

-The second parameter is the timeline position.
-Use null to add the source at the end of the Timeline.
+The second parameter determines the timeline position.
+Using null automatically adds the source at the end of the existing timeline.

 var audioFile = new VisioForge.Core.Types.VideoEdit.AudioSource(